NYC Disability Accommodations Lawyer

 - The degree of expertise or skill needed to perform the function

 Employers are not required to make an accommodation if it would cause undue hardship.
-This means that the employer must be able to show that the accommodation was too costly, extensive, or disruptive to the workplace.
+This means that the employer must be able to show that disability accommodations were too costly, extensive, or disruptive to the workplace.
 Factors that the court will consider in determining whether an accommodation poses an undue hardship include:

 - The type and cost of the accommodation